 Since 2008, Twelve Oaks Recovery Center has assisted more than 1,500 U.S. service members and first responders and their families on their journey to recovery from addiction and the dual impact of substance use and trauma.

-Twelve Oaks Recovery center is privileged to support U.S. service members and their adolescent and adult beneficiaries.
-Our Tricare-certified facilities are committed to providing comprehensive treatment for addiction and other behavioral health needs at every level of care.
+Twelve Oaks Recovery Center is privileged to support U.S. service members and their adolescent and adult beneficiaries.
+Our TRICARE-certified facilities are committed to providing comprehensive treatment for addiction and other behavioral health needs at every level of care.

 Military & First Responder Program for Mental Health